 When you incorporate big thinking into your planning and you execute some cutting-edge technology or technique for your client they will naturally be delighted to share the accomplishment with their c-suite or promote it through their PR / social media channels.
 After all, only a genius client could extract execution perfection out of their vendors…

-If these tenets touched you in some way, I would appreciate it you would reach out to work together or please refer someone to ETHOS DIA.
+If these tenets touched you in some way, I would appreciate it if you would reach out to work together or please refer someone to ETHOS DIA.